-Growing up in post-Soviet Moscow, I witnessed a dramatic transformation of Russian life and culture.
+Yaroslav Koporulin grew up in post-Soviet Moscow, and witnessed a dramatic transformation of Russian life and culture.
 People were thrust into a new, unknown, capitalistic model.
-These societal changes moved me to explore in greater depth an individual’s path to self-recognition and rediscovery.
-With the use of metaphorical settings, objects and characters, I create my own mythology inspired by history, a rise and fall of power structures, and conflicting intricacy of human existence in the world.
-I’m interested in places of uncertainty, places in-between cultures, stability and identity.
-My art practice today is a compilation of methods: I work with different media ranging from traditional drawing and sculpture to installation, object making, video, animation and digital media art.
+These societal changes had moved Koporulin to explore in greater depth an individual’s path to self-recognition and rediscovery.
+With the use of metaphorical settings, objects and characters, he created his own mythology inspired by history, a rise and fall of power structures, and conflicting intricacy of human existence in the world.
+Koporulin's interest in places of uncertainty, places in-between cultures, stability and identity are shown in his artistic practice, which ranged from traditional drawing and sculpture to installation, object-making, video animation, and digital media art.